Members

 RES-Lab students, scholars, and affiliates

 Growing up in Lubbock, Texas, I became interested in natural resource management and sustainability issues early on in my career.
 West Texas is an agriculture- and energy-dependent regional economy, and like a lot of semi-arid environments, the region faces water scarcity concerns that will be amplified by climate change in the coming decades.
 Addressing resource scarcity, or natural resource management challenges broadly, requires analysis of tradeoffs and (often) a long-term perspective.
-Economics and dynamic modeling of integrated socio-environmental systems offers a path for quantifying tradeoffs of policy or management alternatives, and for identifying solutions that are resilient to global change.
+Economics and dynamic modeling of integrated economic and environmental systems offers a path for quantifying tradeoffs of policy or management alternatives, and for identifying solutions that are resilient to global change.

 I’m passionate about higher education and helping the next generation of scientists and resource managers develop the skills they need to thrive in an increasingly complex world.
-Here is an intro to some of the amazing students and scholars in the RES Lab that are actively working to address some of the world’s most pressing environmental challenges through research and engagement:
+Here is an intro to some of the amazing students and scholars in the RES Lab that are actively working to address some of the world’s most pressing challenges through research and engagement:

 Graduate Students